wp-plugins/woocommerce-multilingual/readme.txt

 == Changelog ==

+= 2.3.3 =
+* Fix logout link not working in secondary language
+* Fix accepting orders in backend leading to 404

 = 2.3.2 =
 * Sync also default options for custom attributes.
 * Global resync (done only once) of the orderings of product attribute values and categories across all languages.